pkmoore/docs/EducationalAssignments/ABStoragePartTwo.md

  * Security: The attacker should not be able to circumvent the security layer.
 For example, if the security layer is correctly implemented but the attacker can still cause an invalid file to be saved, read the "write to" file, write to the backup file we read from, or read/write out of bounds, then the security is compromised.
 Note if preventing the aforementioned properties is part of the specification simply testing whether the actions can occur would merely be an Accuracy test.
 The keyword is circumvention.

 You will submit a zip file containing all of the tests you have created.
-You will gain points for every student's reference monitor you find a flaw in.
 It is good if multiple tests of yours break a student's reference monitor, but you gain the same number of tests whether one or more tests break the layer.

 ## Prerequisites